dehora/parsel/mause/README.md

 mause
 =====

-Scripts for creating Kafka clusters in AWS
+Scripts for initializing a Kafka broker in AWS